Ziegmaster/ZiegmaChat/USERGUIDE.md

 6. Press **"Apply"** and then **OK**.

 > ✅
-> After that OBS can accept requests from Streamer.bot
+> After that OBS can accept requests from Streamer.bot!

 # **Streamer.bot**